VauntDev/tqla/README.md

 #### Loops

-The `range` function is support in templates.
+The `range` function is supported in templates.

 below are a few examples